nieltg/android_device_samsung_codina/README.md

 - InCallUI is shown very late & the Settings app is laggy.
 - The recorded video is green, but the audio is recorded well.
 - Flashlight is slow since it use camera interface. (should use sysfs interface)
-- WebView component is not being rendered. (black screen on Browser app)

 ## Step 1: Local Manifests & Sync